Tour Virginia's Presidential & Historic Homes

 Country music legend Patsy Cline (1932-63) lived in this Winchester home from the ages of 16 to 21, when she married Gerald Cline.
 She resided in this home longer than any other associated with her in Winchester or Nashville, and she returned intermittently until her singing career began in 1957.

-Robert Carter Burwell built Long Branch Plantation (ca. 1811) with the advice of Benjamin Latrobe, one of the architects of the United States Capitol.
-Today, Long Branch Plantation is working to become the most accessible and cutting-edge historic ;home in America.
+Robert Carter Burwell built Long Branch in 1811 with the advice of Benjamin Latrobe, one of the architects of the United States Capitol.
+Today, Long Branch Historic House and Farm offers tours of the house and opens its grounds to the public.

 Stratford Hall — Westmoreland